MetzinAround/practical-classroom-workshop/course/work-setup.md

 - Modify the code
 - Use Git to commit the code to your repository in both GitPod and the WebIDE
 - Share your code with a classmate
-- Run a classmates code
+- Run a classmate's code

 ##  Create a python file in a GitLab repository